Import Administration, International Trade Administration, Department of Commerce.

 4. Identification of the Particular Submission to which the Certification Applies

 The Department proposed that certifications should identify the specific material to which the person is certifying.
 Most commenters did not oppose this proposed change.
 For example, one commenter supported the proposed change because, in their experience, a certifying official sometimes signed “blank checks” for multiple future submissions that the official may not read.
 This commenter argued that identifying the actual submission would prevent this practice.
 Commenters who opposed this requirement argued that this requirement was redundant because certifications apply to the submissions to which they are attached.

 Response: Because there were no substantive objections to identifying the submission to which the certification pertains, the Department has decided to adopt this change to the certification.
 This revision is intended to ensure that the signer is aware of the exact submission to which he or she is certifying and for which he or she is responsible.
 In addition, this provision will help to prevent the use of a generic “blank check” certification that could simply be copied and attached to a submission irrespective of whether the signer had reviewed the submission.
-Further, identifying the submission to which a certification applies would assist in linking the certification to its submission in the event that the certification became detached.
+Further, identifying the submission to which a certification applies would assist in linking the certification to its Start Printed Page 7493submission in the event that the certification became detached.